Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your travel purpose, duration, and nationality.
-Schengen short-stay visas cover tourism, business, and family visits up to 90 days, while national long-stay visas apply to extended stays exceeding 90 days.
+Schengen short-stay visas cover tourism, business, and family visits up to 90 days within any 180-day period, while national long-stay visas apply to extended stays exceeding 90 days.
+ETIAS is expected to begin operations in the last quarter of 2026, and visa-exempt nationals will need to obtain this travel authorization before entering Belgium.

 Step 2: Document Preparation and Requirements